-When he was sixteen, his mother died and by the following year his father had remarried to Mary Payton of Wentworth.
+When he was sixteen, his mother died and by the following year his father had remarried to Mary Payton of nearby Wentworth.

-He married Ellen Markerham of Waterbeach, Cambridgeshire and the couple appear on the 1841 Census as "Dewy" (a common variant of the name) at Witchford with their second, third and fourth of their six children.
+William married Ellen Markerham of Waterbeach, Cambridgeshire and the couple appear on the 1841 Census as "Dewy" (a common variant of the name) at Witchford with their second, third and fourth of their six children.

-Ellen predeceased William by nine years in 1856.
+Ellen pre-deceased William by 9 years in 1856.

-- Ellen Markerham (1791-1856) 17th November 1812 at St. Andrew's Church, Witchford, Cambridgeshire, England.
+- Ellen Markerham (1791-1856) on 17th November 1812 at St. Andrew's Church, Witchford, Cambridgeshire, England.

-- Thomas Dewey (1813-?)
+- Thomas Dewey (1813-?) married Elizabeth Tall (18??-?)

 - William Dewey (1815-1887) married Mary Tabraham (1816-1866), and later to Isabel Watson (1820-?)

-- James Dewey (1817-?) married Eliza Norton (1825-?)
+- James Dewey (1817-1896) married Eliza Norton (1825-?)

-- Henry Dewey (1820-?) married Esther Moden (1831-?)
+- Henry Dewey (1820-1879) married Esther Moden (1829-1902)

-- Mary Dewey (1822-?) married John Whetstone (1821-?)
+- Mary Dewey (1822-1883) married John Whetstone (1821-1880)

 - Joseph Dewey (1825-1904) married Elizabeth Gray (1835-1916)